rnaudi/metrics/sre_math.md

 ```

 #### Analysis
 CPU is a capacity metric.
-Key questions:
-1. At what % does performance degrade?
-2. What % leaves headroom for load spikes?
+At what percentage does performance degrade?
+What percentage leaves headroom for load spikes?

 Load testing results:
 ```